sendwithus/battlesnake/static/md/readme/3-tournament.md

 ## Tournament

-This year's tournament will be split into two brackets: Classic and Advanced.
+This year's tournament will be split into two divisions: Classic and Advanced.

-The _Classic Bracket_ will feature familiar snake gameplay mechanics and is ideal for first time attendees and/or novice programmers.
+The _Classic Division_ will feature familiar snake gameplay mechanics and is ideal for first time attendees and/or novice programmers.

-The _Advanced Bracket_ will introduce new challenging gameplay mechanics and even greater prizes, ideal for BattleSnake veterans and teams wanting to compete against the best.
+The _Advanced Division_ will introduce new challenging gameplay mechanics and even greater prizes, ideal for BattleSnake veterans and teams wanting to compete against the best.

-Teams may decide which bracket they wish to enter during registration.
+Teams may decide which division they wish to enter during registration.

 #### Tournament Format